ra7mah/BookStore-DataBase/README.md

 <img width="1134" alt="Screen Shot 1444-08-15 at 12 12 57 AM" src="https://user-images.githubusercontent.com/110794992/223779616-15c2e852-05cf-49de-ba91-af234dfbec08.png">

+## What I used
+This was programmed in MYSQL with VSCode IDE :) <br/>
+For designing the ER Diagram i used FIGMA and for the tables i used DRAWSQL <br/>

 ---

-This was programmed in MYSQL with VSCode IDE :).
-I wrote additional Queries to find total purchases, managers and total number of books for ever publisher etc...
+I wrote additional Queries to find total purchases, managers and total number of books for ever publisher etc... <br/>
 Take a look [Queries file](https://github.com/rahmaAlghalib/BookStore-DataBase/blob/main/Queries.md)